Elizabeth M.Y. Lee, Ph.D.

 Office: ET 608

 Sirisak Singsen is a Ph.D. student in Materials Science and Engineering.
-He graduated with a Bachelor in Physics from Khon Kaen University in 2020 and a Masters in Physics from Suranaree University of Technology in 2022 in Thailand.
-His research interests focus on theoretical and computational condensed matter physics, specifically using Density Functional Theory.
-Prior to joining UCI, he conducted research on advanced electrode materials for lithium-ion batteries, defect engineering in materials for gas sensing, and photocatalytic materials for water splitting.
-At UCI, his research involves characterizing the thermal and aqueous stability of near-surface nitrogen vacancy centers in diamond for quantum applications.
+He graduated with a Bachelor in Physics from Khon Kaen University and a Masters in Physics from Suranaree University of Technology in Thailand.
+His research interests focus on computational condensed matter physics and machine learning.
+Prior to joining UCI, he conducted research on functional materials for metal-sulfur batteries, chemical gas sensing, and photocatalytic water splitting.
+At UCI, his research involves quantum defects in semiconductor, and machine learning for materials discovery.
 In his leisure time, Sirisak enjoys cooking, photography, and watching movies.

 Joni Spencer